LdDl/horizon/ROADMAP.md

 ## ROADMAP
-New ideas, thought about needed features will be store here.
+New ideas, thought about needed features will be store in this file.

 ### Done
 * Initial core